 Maasto Hiihto and Churning Rapids Trails is a community-run, multi-use silent sport recreation area.
 Maasto hiihto translates to “cross-country ski” in Finnish, but their 30 miles of trails are also great for mountain biking and hiking.
 Bring your pup along for fun on this system.

 The local university, Michigan Technological University, also has a system open to the public with about 44 miles of trails.
-There’s also plenty of singletracks, and for those looking for a slower pace, their disc golf course is on-par.
+There are also plenty of singletracks, and their disc golf course is on-par for those looking for a slower pace.
 The University is very community-centric and provides winter and summer rentals to the public.
-Michigan Tech also has an alpine ski hill across the canal that’s also open to the public.
+Michigan Tech also has an alpine ski hill across the canal open to the public.

-June – The Keweenaw Chain Drive Festival is a two-day mountain bike event that gives cyclists a chance to race on Maasto Hiihto & Churning Rapids trails for one day and the Michigan Tech trails the day after.
+June – The Keweenaw Chain Drive Festival is a two-day mountain bike event that allows cyclists to race on Maasto Hiihto & Churning Rapids trails for one day and the Michigan Tech trails the day after.
 Races include 15 and 28-mile courses, a youth course, and an enduro course (a long-distance bicycle race typically done over rough terrain).

 Downwind Sports has been a staple to the Keweenaw since 2000 and will have you prepared for any summer or winter activity, including hiking, camping, climbing, snowshoeing, skiing, paddling, or fishing.
 They’ll also be able to give you tips on where to head for your next adventure.

-See places mentioned above and below on Tess’s custom-made map of the Keweenaw Penninsula.
+See places mentioned above and below on Tess’s custom-made map of the Keweenaw Peninsula.